 Understanding Dentures

 Dentures are popular because they’re a cheaper replacement solution.
-They don’t have a surgical component, so the wait for them is also shorter.
+They don’t have a surgical component, so their wait is also shorter.
 But you incur costs down the line that you don’t get with dental implants.
 Because they don’t stop jawbone degeneration, the fit continues to change.
 You have to get your dentures readjusted or replaced multiple times in the future to ensure they fit well enough for daily use.